Category Archives: tutorial

 Nkululeko: How to evaluate a test set with a given best model

-Since version 0.27.0, Nululeko has a concept for a test set, despite train and dev set.
+Nululeko has two modules for testing and unknown data set, despite train and development/evaluation set.

 Let's recap the concept of train/dev/test splits: